rocky-linux/documentation/en/rocky/8/admin_guide/12-network.md

 [root]# ip addr add 192.168.2.10 dev eth1
 ```

-The `ip` command allows to activate or deactivate an interface:
+The `ip` command allows for the activation or deactivation of an interface:

 ```
 ip link set DEVICE up